-On Wednesday, February 20 at 12:00 PM EST, Geothink will host its fourteenth Geothink&Learn video conference session.
-This session will be the final before the end of the Geothink grant.
+On Wednesday, February 20 at 12:00 PM EST, Geothink hosted its fourteenth Geothink&Learn video conference session.
+This session was the final before the end of the Geothink grant.

-The convener for the session will be Geothink Head Renee Sieber, associate professor in McGill University’s Department of Geography and School of Environment.
-Speakers will include Bianca Wylie, a senior fellow at the Centre for International Governance Innovation in the Global Economy program; Tracey Lauriault, an assistant professor in Carleton University’s School of Journalism and Communication; and, Nasma Ahmed, director of the Digital Justice Lab.
+The convener for the session was Geothink Head Renee Sieber, associate professor in McGill University’s Department of Geography and School of Environment.
+Speakers included Bianca Wylie, a senior fellow at the Centre for International Governance Innovation in the Global Economy program; Tracey Lauriault, an assistant professor in Carleton University’s School of Journalism and Communication; and, Nasma Ahmed, director of the Digital Justice Lab.

-A question and answer session will follow after presentations conclude.
-Our panelists will briefly talk about their own experiences and then reflect on this emergent topic.
+A question and answer session followed after presentations concluded.
+Our panelists briefly talked about their own experiences and then reflected on this emergent topic.